nikita-moor/latin-dictionary/Dumesnil1819/README.md

 Dictionary of **Latin** synonyms with explanations on **English**, in XDXF format.

-To the date, most of the articles contains only links to the scans of the corresponding pages in the Internet, only small part was transcribed.
+To the date, most of the articles contain only links to the scans of the corresponding pages in the Internet.
+Only small part was transcribed.
 If you want to help, please, open an issue, choose a range of articles for transcription, and check [sources](sources) for the required format (plain text).

 ## Exemplum